MostafaZrour/react-redux-toolkit/README.md

 - The main page lists all users.

 ### Editing a User
-1. Click the "Edit" button next to a user.
+1. Click the "Update" button next to a user.
 2. Update the information and save changes.

 ### Deleting a User